 There’s nothing quite refreshing other than having a cup of coffee in the morning.
 An electric kettle has been our daily companion for serving up hot coffee.
-But when you put a lot of workload on the kettle, it may not perform remarkably like before.
+But when you put a lot of workload on this device, it may not perform remarkably like before.

-If you think you can get away without regular cleaning of your kettle, you are wrong, mate!
+If you think you can get away without regular cleaning of your device, you are wrong, mate!
 Alongside using it, you also need to clean it each time.
 But what if you don’t have white vinegar at home?
 Don’t worry.
-You can adopt other effective ways to clean your kettle.
+You can adopt other effective ways to clean your product.
 In this article, we will show you how to clean an electric kettle without vinegar.

 Table of Contents